Tips In Evaluating A Consulting Firm’s Communication Skills

 There Are Multiple Layers to Any Firm’s Communications

-When looking into a firm’s ability (and willingness) to communicate, look into a number of different facets.
-A consulting firm may communicate effectively one way, but not in another way, which can still be problematic.
-The two main ways in which a consulting firm communicates that you should delve into include how they present themselves publicly and how they communicate using direct correspondence.
+When assessing a firm’s ability (and willingness) to communicate, explore various facets.
+A consulting firm may communicate effectively in one manner but not in another, which can still be problematic.
+The two primary modes through which a consulting firm communicates that you should examine are how they present themselves publicly and how they communicate through direct correspondence.

 How They Present Publicly